clarkedarkmatter/carrieforky-0d637/content/pages/index.md

-      Carrie truly cares about every individual in our community and knows that partisan fighting never accomplishes anything.
-Carrie Sanders McKeehan can get more done in Frankfort than her opponent.
+      Carrie truly cares about every individual in our community and knows that ugly partisan fighting never helps anyone.

+      Carrie Sanders McKeehan will get better legislative results and better representation in Frankfort than the incumbent.
     actions:
       - type: Button
         label: Join My Team